Income tax: State, provincial, and local

 Income taxes are separately imposed by sub-national jurisdictions in several countries with federal systems.
 These include Canada, Germany, Switzerland, and the United States, where provinces, cantons, or states impose separate taxes.
 In a few countries, cities also impose income taxes.
 The system may be integrated (as in Germany) with taxes collected at the federal level.
 In Quebec and the United States, federal and state systems are independently administered and have differences in determination of taxable income.

 Wage-based taxes

 Retirement oriented taxes, such as Social Security or national insurance, also are a type of income tax, though not generally referred to as such.
 In the US, these taxes generally are imposed at a fixed rate on wages or self-employment earnings up to a maximum amount per year.
 The tax may be imposed on the employer, the employee, or both, at the same or different rates.

 Some jurisdictions also impose a tax collected from employers, to fund unemployment insurance, health care, or similar government outlays.

 Economic and policy aspects

 Multiple conflicting theories have been proposed regarding the economic impact of income taxes.
 Income taxes are widely viewed as a progressive tax (the incidence of tax increases as income increases).

+Effect on labour supply

-Some studies have suggested that an income tax doesn't have much effect on the numbers of hours worked.
+Some studies have suggested that an income tax does not have much effect on the numbers of hours worked.
+Recent studies found a large price elasticity of supply due to reduction in labor force participation rates and human capital investment.